takanory/slides/20200510pyconhk/PITCHME.md

 Note:
 * If you have any questions, please write to slido
-* Go to slido web site with your web browser, then enter event code 11227
+* Go to slido web site with your web browser, and enter event code 11227
+  * Then sli.do event page will be displayed
-* Before the main topic,...I will introduce mycelf.
+* Before the main topic,...I will introduce myself.

 ---